TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-04-remote-and-local/walkthrough.md

 # What is an API?

-[APIs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction#what_are_apis) (Application Programming Interface) provide ways in which we can interact with other computer programs.
-They do so by publicly exposing what are called `endpoints`.
-Each `endpoint` represents a different service, and made accessible via a unique URL (Uniform Resource Locator) and [method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
+[APIs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction#what_are_apis) (Application Programming Interface) provide a way to interact with other computer programs.
+They do so by publicly exposing `endpoints`, with each `endpoint` representing a different service, and made accessible via a unique URL (Uniform Resource Locator) and [method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 ## What is JSON?